hir0kio/ts-signify/README.md

 - passphrase `<string>` The passphrase to decrypt the key with.
 - Returns: `<UnencryptedSecretKey>` An unencrypted secret key.

 Decrypts the secret key.
-Returns `null` if incorrect passphrase is given.
+Returns `null` if an incorrect passphrase is given.

 ### Class: `UnencryptedSecretKey`